terwer/siyuan-theme-zhihu/README.md

 A siyuan-note theme inspired by zhihu

 > ⚠️ WARNING: Current version in the early stage, and the function is not comprehensive yet.
 Valuable opinions through [issue](https://github.com/terwer/siyuan-theme-zhihu/issues/new) is welcome.
-Please refer to [Core Features](#core-features) for this version's characteristics.

 ## Core Features